All Episodes

 What was the low point?

-No, tell me I was the low point today.
+Don't tell me I was the low point today.

 No, no.

-You are my low point when your mentor, your professor of conservatism is the first one to scold you.
+You are my low point when your mentor, your professor of conservatism, is the first one to scold you.

-Oh, now you're just ruined my weekend.
+Oh, now you just ruined my weekend.

 I'm never anybody's low point.

-Oh well.
+Oh, well.

 I promise to do better.

-I promise to do it.
+I promise to do this.

 Scotty Nell Hughes of the Trump campaign.

-I by the way, Scotty, people on the other side of the glass here are nodding their heads as you're going through all this.
+By the way, Scotty, people on the other side of the glass here are nodding their heads as you're going through all this.

 So nice to have you with us today.